 ECIA EIA-364-46 Microsecond Discontinuity Test Procedures for Electrical Connectors, Contacts and Sockets

 ECIA EIA-364-87 Nanosecond Event Detection Test Procedure for Electrical Connectors, Contacts and Sockets

 Department of Defense Industry Week 2016 Competition to assess compliance with USDoD MIL-PRF-32516

 Universal Synaptics ONLY company to pass all tests in compliance with MIL-PRF-32516

 "Short duration intermittent faults that are under 100 nanoseconds across all LRU/WRA backplane circuits and associated wire harnesses"

-VIFD and IFDIS test for discontinuity across all circuits, simultaneously and continuously, without the need for daisy-chaining circuits or complex ITAs
+IFDIS 2.0 and Voyager test for discontinuity across all circuits, simultaneously and continuously, without the need for daisy-chaining circuits or complex Interface Test Adapters (ITAs)